Pierre Buyoya: Coup d'état and first term, 1987–1993

 In September 1987, Buyoya led a military coup d'état against the regime of Jean-Baptiste Bagaza who had taken power in another coup in November 1976.
-He led the country as the chairman of a 31-person military committee of national safety.
+Buyoya's coup was reportedly organized by non-commissioned officers who had disapproved of Bagaza's plan to limit army service to ten years and to end the soldiers' right to free electricity for living spaces outside barracks.
+Buyoya led the country as the chairman of a 31-person military committee of national safety.
 He proclaimed an agenda of economic liberalisation.
 As in previous regimes, he presided over an oppressive ruling junta consisting primarily of Tutsi.
-This led to a Hutu uprising in August 1988, which caused approximately 20,000 deaths.
-After these killings, Buyoya appointed a Commission of National Reconciliation (Commission pour la réconciliation nationale).
-On 9 September he was officially proclaimed President of Burundi.
-In early October he appointed a mixed government of both civilian and military figures and awarded himself the post of Minister of National Defence.
+Initially, there were few policy changes compared to Bagaza's regime, with a notable exception being Buyoya's effort to improve relations with the Christian Churches by ending the government's anti-clerical campaign.